 This easy DIY sinus and headache balm is an all-natural remedy that helps relieve stuffy noses, allergies, and headaches.

-They reported that it helped immensely and they even regained some lost smell after using it!
+She reported that it helped immensely and she even regained some lost smell after using it!

 In testing it on myself first and then a few others, I found it had the bonus benefit of helping to reduce the pain from a headache too.